National Dish of India Tandoori Chicken

 9. Remove the marinated chicken from the bags and place the pieces onto the rack.

-10. Place the pan in the preheated oven and bake for thirty (0:30) minutes, then turn the pieces over and bake for fifteen (0:15) minutes until the meat is charred a little.
+10. Place the pan in the preheated oven and bake for thirty (0:30) minutes.
+Then turn the pieces over and bake for fifteen (0:15) minutes, until the meat is slightly charred.

 11. Turn off the heat and let the chicken rest in the hot oven for twenty (0:20) minutes.